A Guided Cruise: the Past and Present of Espoo Archipelago

 A guided cruise to Pentala and an unique fisherman’s estate that has been turned into an open area museum

 Upon arriving to Pentala, we get acquainted with the Archipelago Museum – an old fisherman’s estate that has been turned into an open area museum.
 A guided tour around the museum area is included.
+On the trip to Pentala we will enjoy traditional Finnish salmon soup, and on the trip back coffee and dessert service, and the beautiful nature of our archipelago.

 Menu: